trondhindenes/kubernetes-auth0-blogpost/docs/02-kubernetes.md

 `authorization-mode`: Set this to `RBAC`.
 `oidc-issuer-url`: This should be set to the value of the `Domain` in your Auth0 client settings.
 You MUST add a trailing slash.
 TRAILING.
 SLASH.
-`oidc-username-claim`: Should be set to `email` `oidc-groups-claim`: Should be set to `groups`.
+`oidc-username-claim`: Should be set to `email` `oidc-groups-claim`: Should be set to `groups` with the configured namespace prefixed.
 This is why we create the special rule in step 1, so that we have a `groups` attribute in the jwt data that Kubernetes inspects.
 `oidc-client-id`: Should be set to the value of the `Client ID` from your Auth0 client settings.

 Make sure you have kubectl (https://kubernetes.io/docs/tasks/tools/install-kubectl/) available locally and on your path.